-For the purpose of clauses 24.7(f)(i) and 24.7(f)(ii), service will be deemed to be continuous notwithstanding an employee's absence from work as prescribed in this clause.
+For the purpose of clauses 25.7(f)(i) and 25.7(f)(ii), service will be deemed to be continuous notwithstanding an employee's absence from work as prescribed in clause 25.7(f).

 (vi) Variable return home

 In special circumstances, and by agreement with the employer, the return to the usual place of residence entitlements may be granted earlier or taken later than the prescribed date of accrual without alteration to the employee's accrual entitlement.